TickLabVN/file-synchronizer/README.md

 3. **Login and sync**:

     - The Electron window will open
-    - Sign in with your Google account
+    - Sign in with your Cloud account
-    - Choose folders to synchronize
+    - Choose files or folders to synchronize

 ## Contributing